kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/assignment-1-individual-sdl.md

 **Due date: October 17th, 2022**

 ## Brief

+Use the Gibbs' Reflective Cycle from section 1.6 Reflective Practice, and write a reflection about your experience during Kibo's Orientation Week.
+Be sure to include all five steps: Description, Feelings, Evaluation, Analysis, Conclusion, and Action Plan.

 <!--
 This week's assignment will require you to use the self-directed learning process to learn about a topic that interests you, and reflect on your experience.